About This Project

 Rather than fundraise through experiment.com, we are using this platform to share our research efforts with the public in realtime.
 We hope this transparency creates space for dialogue as the study is being carried out.
 We believe the more we all participate, the stronger science becomes.

 Participants will be recruited over two weeks from the Dallas food pantry.
 We will collect demographic information and assess dietary habits, food security and general health.
 Participants will then begin collecting their Nosha meals from the food pantry on a biweekly basis.
-The comprehensive health and financial surveys will be repeated at the 6-week midpoint and at the 12-week conclusion of the study.
+The comprehensive health and financial surveys will be repeated after 16 weeks, which will conclude the study.

 Sep 05, 2017